zeinkap/yelp-camp/ReadMe.md

 # Add Mongoose
 * Install and configure mongoose
 * Setup campground model
-* Use campground model inside of our routes!
+* Use campground model inside of our routes

 # Show page
 * Review the RESTful routes